kxkannan/flashcards/README.md

 #### `Application usage`

-The app will open up with 2 tabs ( Quiz decks  and New quiz deck) and the main screen will show "No Decks".
+The app will open up with 2 tabs ( Quiz decks  and New quiz deck) and the main screen show couple of pre-populated decks with questions.

 Click on the "New quiz deck" tab and start entering the title for the new deck and submit.

-This will transition to the main screen and will show the deck title.
+This will transition to the main screen and will show the new deck title.

 ##### `Adding quiz cards`